chinmay-sawant/YoutubeCommentsTracker/API_SETUP.md

    - Each comment thread request costs about 5 units
    - The extension automatically handles rate limiting

-5. **Fallback Behavior:**
-   - If API requests fail, the extension falls back to DOM scraping
-   - This ensures the extension works even without API access
-   - DOM scraping is less reliable but doesn't require API quotas

 ## Example API Key Configuration:

 ```javascript